blueal/Stream-Deck-Scripts/README.md

 * Harmony Hub IP Address
 * Process names

 This information must either be stored in a file, or passed into the script at runtime.
+Depending on the script.

 Store your personal information and API Keys in the `Keys` folder for safe keeping